me-no-dev/ESPAsyncWebServer/README.md

   Any time in between is spent to run the user loop and handle other network packets
 - Responding asynchronously is probably the most difficult thing for most to understand
 - Many different options exist for the user to make responding a background task

+### Template processing
+- ESPAsyncWebserver contains simple template processing engine.
+- Template processing can be added to most response types.
+- Currently it supports only replacing template placeholders with actual values.
+No conditional processing, cycles, etc.
+- Placeholders are delimited with ```%``` symbols.
+Like this: ```%TEMPLATE_PLACEHOLDER%```.
+- It works by extracting placeholder name from response text and passing it to user provided function which should return actual value to be used instead of placeholder.
+- Since it's user provided function, it is possible for library users to implement conditional processing and cycles themselves.
+- Since it's impossible to know the actual response size after template processing step in advance (and, therefore, to include it in response headers), the response becomes [chunked](#chunked-response).

 ## Libraries and projects that use AsyncWebServer
 - [WebSocketToSerial](https://github.com/hallard/WebSocketToSerial) - Debug serial devices through the web browser